This page explains the purpose of the Waste Minimisation Fund (WMF) and lists the eligibility and assessment criteria for the fund.

 - Projects should be for a discrete timeframe of up to three years, after which the project objectives will have been achieved and, where appropriate, the initiative will become self-funding.

 - Funding can be for operational or capital expenditure required to undertake a project.

-- For projects where alternative, more suitable, Government funding streams are available (such as the Contaminated Sites Remediation Fund or research funding from the Foundation for Research, Science and Technology), applicants should apply to these funding sources before applying to the Waste Minimisation Fund.
+- For projects where alternative, more suitable, Government funding streams are available (such as the Contaminated Sites Remediation Fund or research funding from the Ministry of Business, Innovation and Employment), applicants should apply to these funding sources before applying to the Waste Minimisation Fund.